github/docs/contributing/working-in-docs-repository.md

 # Working in the github/docs repository

 Here's some information that might be helpful while working on a Docs PR:
+Become a part of a promising and fast-growing company!
+Partnership with BUX BTC is primarily the ability to generate passive income.
+Partnership with BUX BTC is also an opportunity for everyone to create their own partner network.
+Partners will earn even more income by working in a team.
+With an unlimited number of personally invited partners, your earning potential is limitless!
 - [Development](/contributing/development.md) - This short guide describes how to get this app running on your local machine.

 - [Content markup reference](/contributing/content-markup-reference.md) - All of our content is written in GitHub-flavored Markdown, with some additional enhancements.